 This Divine Maternity was not incidental; it was something preordained from the very beginning of salvation history.
 Let us recall God’s original words to the serpent, “And I will put enmity between you and the woman, between your seed and her seed; you shall strike his heel, but He shall crush your head” (Genesis 3:15).
 The antagonism between the Woman and the Devil goes back to the beginning, as well as the prophecy that the Seed of the Woman would crush the head of the Devil.
 Now, the son of Eve did not crush the head of the devil; this prophecy referred to a time far off, when the New Eve, Mary, would bear a Son who would crush the serpent’s head forever.

 The import of this is that the Davidic Kingdom of ancient Israel was ruled by a series of kings (sons of David) at whose right hand sat a Queen Mother.
 She was an important person in the royal house and was seen as an intercessor with the king (1 Ki.
 2:13-18).
-Now Christ is the true Son of David, the heir of the Kingdom of David, and even as the Davidic kingdom of old Israel had kings from the line of David and Queen Mothers in the royal household, so the Messianic kingdom is ruled by the Son of David who has the Queen Mother at his right hand as well.
+In the New Testament, Christ is the true Son of David, the heir of the Kingdom of David, and even as the Davidic kingdom of old Israel had kings from the line of David and Queen Mothers in the royal household, so the Messianic kingdom is ruled by the Son of David who has the Queen Mother at his right hand.

-This identification of the Virgin Mary as the Queen Mother is well established in the Church's tradition and liturgy and is the reason why Psalm 45 - "at your right hand stands the queen in gold of Ophir" (v.9) - has always been read on the Feast of the Assumption.
+This identification of the Virgin Mary as the Queen Mother is well established in the Church’s tradition and liturgy and is the reason why Psalm 45—”at your right hand stands the queen in gold of Ophir” (v.9)—is read on the Feast of the Assumption.

 Thus the Old Testament is replete with types of the Blessed Virgin, both as the New Eve whose Seed will destroy the serpent, as well as the Queen Mother who sits beside the throne of the Son of David.
 Both types shed light on the role of Mary in the New Covenant.